 What Is an Appeal?

 An appeal happens when one party believes that their case outcome was unfair in some manner, so he/she asks a higher court to review this decision.
 Only final orders, or orders where a judge reaches a final, complete decision, can be reviewed.

 When you request an appeal, the higher court that will review your case will look at all the evidence and documents that were presented in your initial case.
 It is important to note that you cannot introduce new evidence or testimony.
 You also cannot re-do your trial.

-A judge has a responsibility to avoid misusing his/her power.
+A judge has a responsibility to avoid misusing his or her power.
 If a judge does something that is beyond the discretion that the court is allowed and this affects the judge’s ruling or decision-making ability, this could be considered grounds for an appeal.
-For example, when using the best interest of the child standard, a judge could assign different weight to each factor, making one factor weigh more.
+For example, when using the best interest of the child standard, a judge could assign different weights to each factor, making one factor weigh more.